Geography of Montana Rivers

-Out of Montana flow waters that help form some of North America’s great waterways and fly fishing streams, including the Missouri and the Yellowstone Rivers.
+Out of Montana flow waters that form some of North America’s great waterways–the Missouri and the Yellowstone Rivers–and many world-class fly fishing streams.

 On the east side of the Northern Rocky Mountain Continental Divide, the Montana land sends more than 50% of its runoff north by way of the great Missouri River, formed by the confluence, just north of Three Forks, MT, of the Madison River, Jefferson River, and Gallatin River.

 The Gallatin River